ricrocha82/ricrocha82/README.md

-### Hi there 👋
+### Welcome to my GitHub profile 👋

+- My name is Ricardo.
+I am a Ph.D. at the [University of Tasmania](https:\\www.utas.edu.au).

 <!--
 **ricrocha82/ricrocha82** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on as a Science, Technologist and Innovation Analyst
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning bioinformatics
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on bioinformatics projects
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...